gill876/info2180-lab7/README.md

-# info2180-lab7
+# INFO2180 Lab 7
-INFO2180 lab 7 that uses php, SQL and ajax.
+Using PHP and SQL